lefdawyy/movies-app/README.md

 Search and Filter: Implement search functionality that allows users to search for movies by title, director, or genre.
 Additionally, provide options for filtering the movie catalog based on specific criteria like genre or release year.

-Fetch Movie Data: Utilize the Fetch API to make HTTP requests to a movie database API (such as OMDB API) to fetch additional movies from the API and store it in the JSON file.
+Fetch Movie Data: Utilize the Fetch API to make HTTP requests to a movie database API (such as OMDB API) to fetch additional attributes for the movie from the API and store it in the JSON file.

 Modules: Structure the project using modules to separate concerns and improve maintainability.
 Create separate modules for file handling, movie management, API requests, and user interaction.